 Example of Good Page Design: PEScience

-Here is a brand called “PEScience” they focus on nutritional products.
+Here is a brand called “PEScience” that focus on nutritional products.
 As seen below, this is their product page and what includes on this page is a detailed description of what the product holds. such as the top ingredients, formula, flavors, and protein that is used which makes it Vegan.

 To see more about the company click here PEScience